An overview of Project Spectrum for CMMC compliance

 Workshops and training

 Our DFARS/CMMC/NIST 800-171 Workshop is geared towards small and micro businesses pursuing a CMMC Level 2 certification.
-During this nine-week course, we get into the weeds of NIST 800-171 and meeting DFARS 252.204-7012 requirements, including building a System Security Plan (SSP) and Plan of Action & Milestones (POA&M).
+During this nine-week course, we get into the weeds of NIST 800-171 and meeting DFARS 252.204-7012 requirements, starting with scoping and including building a System Security Plan (SSP) and Plan of Action & Milestones (POA&M).
 We discuss CUI protection strategies in depth and address small business struggles with CMMC.

 Our SPRS Score Workshop is intended for those contractors that want help generating and submitting their Supplier Performance Risk System (SPRS) score.
 Whether you are in a pinch to submit the score or just want some help doing it, this 1.5-hour live course will benefit you.